JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 ## Usage
-It is highly suggested to first visit the [Basic Usage](/basic/basic_usage) section, for a general overview of how to use `DynamicalBilliards.jl`.
+It is highly suggested to first visit the [Basic Usage](/basic/basic_usage) section, for a general overview of how to use `DynamicalBilliards.jl` as well as a short description of available features.
 The very important discussion about [numerical precision](/physics/#numerical-precision) is done in the [Physics](/physics) page.

+The [Lyapunov Exponents](/lyapunovs) page has info on how to compute the Lyapunov spectrum of a billiard system.

 The following tutorials offer detailed descriptions for various aspects of `DynamicalBilliards.jl`: